A Travel Price Comparison for Italy Positano vs. Pisa for Food, Old Town, Couples, and Nightlife

 Is there more to do in Positano or Pisa?

 Tourists will generally find more to do in Positano.
 Although Positano and Pisa are both popular with visitors, Positano has more sights, activities, and attractions for travelers.
-Positano is more popular for its food, resorts, scuba diving & snorkeling, historical sights, hiking, small town charm, impressive beauty, and quaint atmosphere, while Pisa is known for its museums and nightlife.
+Positano is more popular for its food, resorts, scuba diving & snorkeling, historical sights, hiking, small town charm, impressive beauty, and quaint atmosphere, while Pisa is known for its museums and attractions and nightlife.
 Positano is more touristy than Pisa and is known for its beautiful cliffside setting, its colorful buildings, and its quintessential Amalfi atmosphere.
 It is also home to The Church of Santa Maria Assunta.
 Pisa is popular for its iconic Leaning Tower, its beautiful squares, and its lively atmosphere.

 How is Positano different from Pisa?